Open Valley Urban Ecosanctuary:

 We will be actively engaging with residents to help them initially get set up with possum traps.
 We can assess your property’s trapping needs, install appropriate traps and support you in your backyard trapping journey.
 Backyard possum trapping helps support our beautiful native bird and plant species.
 As a prerequisite for trap installation, our Community Trapping Coordinator may ask you a few questions, to ensure the trap can be installed safely on your property (i.e. Is there a suitable tree or fence post to install the trap?).

 Contact: Emily Peterson, Community Trapping Coordinator [email protected], phone 03 473 8614.

-If you’re after that pesky rat, or for help finding out about mammalian predators that may be lurking in your backyard; come along to the Trap Library during open hours:
+If you’re after that pesky rat, or for help finding out about mammalian predators that may be lurking in your backyard, get in touch about backyard trapping.

 The team will have monitoring devices (tracking tunnels, chew cards and trail cameras) and rat traps available.

 How you can get involved